 In April 2022, the Company entered into a lease agreement for approximately 12,000 square feet of general use office space in Brisbane, California.
 Such agreement was determined to be a lease since the right to control the use of the identified asset was conveyed to the Company for a period of time in exchange for consideration.
 The term of the lease is for 31 months and commenced in May 2022.
 There is no option to extend the lease term nor is there an option to terminate the lease term prior to its expiration.
 The Company is obligated to pay monthly rent expense and its pro rata share of the landlord's operating expenses which include utilities, common area maintenance expenses, and property taxes.
 Such expenses are a non-lease component and a variable consideration and included in the Company's operating expenses as incurred.
 The Company concluded that this lease is also an operating lease.
 The total payments for base rent over the term of the lease is approximately \$1.1 million.
-Additionally, the Company paid a security deposit of approximately \$40,000.
+Upon execution of the agreement, the Company paid a security deposit of approximately \$40,000 classified as deposits and other long-term assets on the condensed consolidated balance sheet.

 The Company determined the lease incremental borrowing rate, or IBR, based on the information available at the applicable lease commencement date as the Company's leases do not provide an implicit rate.
 The IBR is determined by using the rate of interest that the Company would pay to borrow on a collateralized basis an amount equal to the lease payments for a similar term and in a similar economic environment where the asset is located.
-As of June 30, 2022, the weighted-average remaining lease term and weighted-average discount rate were 2.2 years and 8.9%, respectively.
+As of September 30, 2022, the weighted-average remaining lease term and weighted-average discount rate were 2.0 years and 8.9%, respectively.